Mira B

-Mira B, also known as VZ Ceti, is the companion star to the variable star Mira, separated by around 100 AU.
+Mira B (also known as VZ Ceti) is a white dwarf and the companion star to the variable star Mira.
+The two are separated by around 100 AU.
 Suspected as early as 1918, it was visually confirmed in 1923 by Robert Grant Aitken, and has been observed more or less continually since then, most recently by the Chandra X-Ray Observatory.

 Long known to be erratically variable itself, its fluctuations seem to be related to its accretion of matter from Mira's stellar wind, which makes it a symbiotic star.

 Orbit

 The exact orbit around Mira is poorly known due to its long period, though a commonly cited estimate of 497.9 years was published by Prieur et al in 2002.
-Assuming the distance in the Hipparcos catalog and orbit are correct, Mira A and B are separated by an average of 100 AU.
+One 2018 study by Snaid et al. finds a reasonable fit with an orbital period of 945 years, an angular semi-major axis of 1.03" and a circular orbit.
+The distance in the Hipparcos catalog, together with the angular semi-major axis, give a physical semi-major axis of 95 AU.